How 10 Minutes Can Increase Your Sewing Time

 How to Speed Clean Your Sewing Space

-1. Look around your sewing space and see exactly what’s going on.
-You know it’s a mess, but identify what needs to be done.
+Step 1: Look around your sewing space and see exactly what’s going on.
+You know it’s a mess, but identify what needs to be cleaned now.

 - Does your cutting zone need to be cleared?